ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

 Known issues with SSH on Windows
 --------------------------------
 Using SSH with Windows is experimental.
-Currently existing issues are:
+Currently, existing issues are:

 * Win32-OpenSSH versions older than ``v7.9.0.0p1-Beta`` do not work when ``powershell`` is the shell type.
 * While Secure Copy Protocol (SCP) should work, SSH File Transfer Protocol (SFTP) is the recommended mechanism to use when copying or fetching a file.